kijiproject/kiji/kiji-bento/README.md

   `examples/music` directory, kiji-music is an example of loading the listening history of users of a music service into a Kiji table, and then generating new music recommendations.
+* `kiji-express-music` ${kiji-express-music.version}: Included in the
+  `examples/express-music` directory, kiji-express-music is a kiji-express implementation of the kiji-music example.
 * API documentation is made available in the `docs` directory.

 Installation